 • Taping & Strapping – including Kinesio Tape

-Craig has worked at the 24 News since 21 when he graduated from the University of the West of England with a degree in Game Therapy and Rehabilitation.
+Craig has worked at the 24news.info since 2010 when he graduated from the University of the West of England with a degree in Sports Therapy and Rehabilitation.
 Upon graduating he was awarded the faculty award for high level of academic achievement and contribution to his profession.

 Craig is the lead for the department ensuring that all students receive a good standard of care and treatment when seeking assistance from medical staff as well as keeping the department proactive in its prevention of injuries.
 He primarily works with the Rugby Union and Basketball academies.
 Alongside his years of experience, Craig also has additional qualifications in immediate trauma care, acupuncture, Kinesio taping and manipulative techniques as well as recently becoming a certified strength and conditioning specialist.